-8.8 Spatial Models
+6.8 Spatial Models

-In many areas we will need to represent spatial models.
+In many areas we will need to represent spatial models (generally over CCDs, visits, or coadd patches).
+PSF models, sky backgrounds, aperture corrections, and WCSs all involve spatial variation on these scales, and at least some of these should share lower-level algorithm code to fit the spatila models.
 This will include models fit to sparse and non-uniformly sampled data.
 We will support fitting Chebyshev polynomials and splines.
 We will also support regression techniques like Gaussian Processes.

-8.9 Background Estimation
+6.9 Background Estimation

-8.9.1 Single-Visit Background Estimation
+6.9.1 Single-Visit Background Estimation

 Background estimation will be done on the largest scale feasible first.
 In the case of Alert Production, this may be on the size of a chip.
 In DRP, we expect this to be on a full focalplane.
 An initial low order estimate will be made on a large scale.
 Each chip will be divided into subregions.
 For each subregion, a robust average of the non-masked pixels will be computed.
-All values for all chips will be fit by an appropriate function (see §8.8).
+All values for all chips will be fit by an appropriate function (see §6.8).
 This will provide a low order background estimation in focal plance coordinates.
 Note that this can only be done if the Instrument Signature Removal is very high fidelity.
 Any sharp discontinuity could cause problems with fitting a smooth function.